Condenser: Definition, Principle, Types, Working, Advantages

 I. Tube in Tube Type condenser

-In this type of condenser, water flows through the inner tube and while the refrigerant flows through the circular space between these two tubes.
-This type of condenser is also known as a Double tube condenser.
+In this type of condenser, water flows through the inner tube while the refrigerant flows through the circular space between these two tubes.
+This type of condenser is also known as a Double-tube condenser.

 In this type of condenser, Two pipes are used in pipe circumference, Where a small diameter coolant circular pipe is fitted above the bigger diameter refrigerant pipe, that’s why its name is- tube in tube or double tube condenser.